Annual Survey on End-Use of Refined Petroleum Products (AEND)

 Data are collected directly from survey respondents.

-Excel Spreadsheet is sent by electronic file transfer to respondents.
+Excel Spreadsheet is attached in the electronic questionnaire sent to respondents.
 Import related data from the International Accounts and Trade Division is used to supplement and ensure end-use allocations of full Canadian supply/demand of fuels.

 Where applicable, import related data from the International Accounts and Trade Division is integrated into the industry aggregate by commodity.